-KBC Bank is subject to consolidated supervision on the basis of the consolidated financial situation of KBC Group NV, which covers among other things solvency as described above, pursuant to Articles 165 and following of the Credit Institutions Supervision Law.
-As a subsidiary of a mixed financial holding company (KBC Group NV) and part of a financial conglomerate, KBC Bank is also subject to the supplementary supervision of the NBB, according to Directive 2011/89/EU of 16 November 2011 amending Directives 98/78/EC, 2002/87/EC, 2006/48/EC and 2009/138/EC as regards the supplementary supervision of financial entities in a financial conglomerate (implemented in Articles 185 and following of the Credit Institutions Supervision Law).
-The supplementary supervision relates to, among other things, solvency, risk concentration and intra-group transactions.
+KBC Bank is subject to consolidated supervision by the ECB on the basis of the consolidated financial situation of KBC Group NV, which covers among other things solvency as described above, pursuant to Articles 165 and following of the Credit Institutions Supervision Law.
+As a subsidiary of a mixed financial holding company (KBC Group NV) and part of a financial conglomerate, KBC Bank is also subject to the supplementary supervision of the ECB, according to Directive 2011/89/EU of 16 November 2011 amending Directives 98/78/EC, 2002/87/EC, 2006/48/EC and 2009/138/EC as regards the supplementary supervision of financial entities in a financial conglomerate (implemented in Articles 185 and following of the Credit Institutions Supervision Law).
+The supplementary supervision relates to, among other things, solvency, risk concentration and intra-group transactions and to enhanced reporting obligations.

-The consolidated supervision and the supplementary supervision will be aligned as much as possible.
+The consolidated supervision and the supplementary supervision will be aligned as much as possible, as described in Article 170 of the Credit Institutions Supervision Law